cloudfoundry/diego-notes/README.md

 - If an instance has index 0 or 1: always place it.
 - If an instance has index > 1: only place it in its preferred zone.

+Availability zones are numbered `0..N-1` where `N` is the number of availability zones.

 The Auctioneer distributes instances across Availability Zones.
 Here are the rules it follows:

 - the Auctioneer is told how many AZs there are (`NZones`).
 This is a configuration option